sphinx-contrib/sphinx-lint/README.md

     rev: LATEST_SPHINXLINT_RELEASE_TAG
     hooks:
       - id: sphinx-lint
-        args: [-j1]
+        args: [--jobs=1]
         types: [rst]
 ```

 In particular, note that the `-j1` flag is recommended for use with pre-commit.
-By default, sphinx-lint uses `multiprocessing` to lint multiple files simultaneously,
+By default, Sphinx Lint uses `multiprocessing` to lint multiple files simultaneously,
 but this interacts poorly with pre-commit, which also attempts to use multiprocessing,
 leading to resource contention.
-Adding the `-j1` flag tells sphinx-lint not to use
+Adding the `-j1` flag tells Sphinx Lint not to use
 multiprocessing itself, deferring to pre-commit on the best way to delegate resources
-across a given computer's available cores.
+across available cores.

 ## Known issues